-That might mean buying a so-called ladder of CDs with varying maturities measured more in months than years.
+That might mean buying a so-called ladder of CDs with varying maturities measured in months rather than years.
 If rates rise, this ladder could allow you to roll over your funds at higher rates as your CDs mature.
-If rates don't rise, you'll have sacrificed the higher return you might have received with longer maturities.
+If rates don’t rise, you’ll have sacrificed the higher return you might have received with longer maturities.
 A CD ladder calculator can help you maximize your returns.

-Either way, Twight says, investors need to lower their expectations, understanding that a slightly better return of, say, 1 percent for an online bank CD instead of, say, a tenth of that for a money market fund makes a substantial difference.
+Either way, Twight says, investors need to lower their expectations, understanding that a slightly better return for an online bank CD instead of that for a money market account makes a substantial difference.

 “If you ratchet those expectations down, half a percent increase is pretty darn exciting,” she says.